Simonlee711/Simonlee711.github.io/_pages/about.md

 # Goals

 Some of my current goals are becoming more well-rounded and specialized in machine learning (supervised and unsupervised) and having the skills necessary to pursue data science oriented tasks.
 I also wanted to better understand the current biological research landscape by understanding the basics of life sciences.
 Therefore I have been taking various courses at EPFL that have helped me work toward this goal.
-Outside of my academic pursuits, I have been trying to read more and maintaining good fitness to live a healthier lifestyle.
+Outside of my academic pursuits, I have been trying to read more and maintain good fitness to live a healthier lifestyle.

 ---